0xDBFB7/scientific_standards/README.md

 It has been claimed that this process can take input from a, and

 In 2 million lines of code, 10 serious errors, 300 overall, and a probability of failure of below 1/600.
-Failures do still happen.
-Lessons learned are integrated immediately into their respective standard.
+Failures do still happen, of course.
+These are documented in "lessons learned" and integrated immediately into their respective standard.

 Designed to tackle two intertwined problems: